jan-wisniewski/car-system/ReadMe.md

 * [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/) 2.12.4

 ## Setup
-To run the program build app in the console with the command `mvn clean install` in your IDE.
+To build application from root directory of project run command

+`mvn clean install`

 Then copy resources folder and app.jar file from target folder in your ui module.
-Paste it anywhere on your computer.
-Then you can run app from console with the command `java -jar --enable-preview app.jar`
+Paste it anywhere.
+Then you can run app from console with the command

+`java -jar --enable-preview app.jar`

 ## Author
 Jan Wiśniewski